-YUKO SHIMIZU (清水裕子) is a Japanese illustrator based in New York City and instructor at School of Visual Arts.
-Newsweek Japan has chosen Yuko as one of “100 Japanese People The World Respects（世界が尊敬する日本人100)” in 2009.
+YUKO SHIMIZU (清水裕子) is A multi-award-winning Japanese illustrator based in New York City.
+Yuko is an instructor at The School of Visual Arts and has almost 20 years of experience illustrating.

-Please do not mix her up with another Yuko Shimizu.
+FUN FACT 2: Please do not mix Yuko up with another Yuko Shimizu (not me!).
 This Yuko did NOT create Hello Kitty.